-2.8 If more than 50% of those voting in the referendum answer "yes", the plan would then form part of the Development Plan for the Royal Borough and would then need to be formally 'made' (adopted) by the Royal Borough.
+- 2.8 If approved, the referendum will be held at the earliest practicable opportunity, in accordance with legislation.
+The question to be used in the referendum is set by the 'Neighbourhood Planning (Referendums) Regulations 2012', and must be "Do you want the Royal Borough of Windsor and Maidenhead to use the neighbourhood plan for Eton and Eton Wick to help it decide planning applications in the neighbourhood area? - 2.9 If more than 50% of those voting in the referendum answer 'yes', the plan would then form part of the Development Plan for the Royal Borough and would need to be formally 'made' (adopted) by the Royal Borough.
 This 'making' of the neighbourhood plan would be a decision made by full Council.